This tutorial shows how to apply a video filter to a media file and perform playback with the

 Test_VideoStabilizer.avi video.
 This video can be found here:

-Open to display the code-behind the form.
-Add the below code to the
+Form1.cs and select View Code to display the code-behind of the form.
+Add the following statement to the lines that already exist in the

 OpenFileDialog dlg = new OpenFileDialog();

 if (dlg.ShowDialog(this) == DialogResult.OK)